dmcgits/dmcgits.github.io/mds/GPR103/week11_notes.md

   - Fixed the aiming demo I made in the Ultimo class using old fashioned trig
   - Repo: <https://github.com/dmcgits/gpr103_Week10>

+### Class diagrams of that demo

+Visual studio class diagrams are great.

 ## Missiles and Targets

 When we spawn an alien or human missile, it needs to rotate toward a target.